o3de/community/process-docs-and-markdown/github-markdown.md

 ## Fenced Code Blocks

 You can create fenced code blocks by placing triple backticks ` ``` ` before and after the code block.
-We recommend placing a blank line before and after code blocks to make the raw formatting easier to read.
+Place a blank line before and after code blocks to make the raw formatting easier to read.

 ```
 function test() {